ialim0/openink/README.md

 ## Feedback & Contribution

 I welcome feedback and contributions!
-Readers can share their thoughts and suggestions through the built-in feedback system on the blog.
-Your input is invaluable in making OpenInk better.

 Feel free to explore, use, or contribute to this project.

 ---